synalogik-mike/arango-driver/README.md

 Each document is an object belonging to the ArangoDocument class: every instance expose the following methods:

-* getAvailableValues(), returns a vector of properties for which the document has a valid value (not null)
+* getKeys(), returns a vector of properties for which the document has a valid value (not null)
 * getValues(), returns the list of pairs key-value for which exist a not-null mapping